 The riddle of the locust is that the locust is strong, but steel is stronger, so says (I wish) African locust shaman James Earle Jones in Exorcist II: The Heretic (1977), and it is my unofficial recommendation for this weekend, depending on your state of pan-dimensional inebriation and yen for Italian-style nightmare logic.
 Mine is strong, and the riddle of steel asked by Jones in Conan, is it turns out answered a mere six years earlier.
 Such doth time melt in the hand of the shaman in the locust helmet.

-Me, I tried myself to watch it once years ago, but never got past that first mind-boggling scene where Burton first watches Louise Fletcher hypnotize Regan so she can go back in time to the events in her bedroom during the climax of the last film (he 'needs' to find out how Father Karras died) then he watches as Regan hypnotizes Fletcher (while still hypnotized herself) so she can join her there, in the past... and that's just the start of in nonsense.
-Soon Fletcher--in real time--is gasping in pain, because Pazuzu is clawing at her beating heart in the past.
-So Burton tells Regan to hypnotize him so he can go back and rescue Fletcher, as if pulling some Dreamscape/Inception-style dream invasion is is as easy as wearing a headband with some wires attached and staring into a flashing light for two seconds ("slow your tone!").
+Me, I tried myself to watch Heretic only once, years ago, but never got past that first mind-boggling stretch wherein Burton first watches Louise Fletcher hypnotize Regan so she can go back in time to the events in her bedroom during the climax of the last film (he 'needs' to find out how Father Karras died); then Regan hypnotizes Fletcher (while still hypnotized herself) so she can join her there, in the past, then Fletcher--in real time--starts gasping in pain, because Pazuzu is clawing at her beating heart, in the past.
+So Burton tells Regan (still under the influence, mind you) to hypnotize him so he can go back and rescue Fletcher, as if pulling some Dreamscape/Inception-style invasion is as easy as wearing a biorhythm feedback headband and staring into a flashing light for two seconds.
+As Fletcher says, "slow your tone!"

 Finally, after the moment plays on so long you think the editor must have fallen asleep, Burton croaks "in God's name," with nary a shred of holy conviction, and that's the end - Pazuzu fades away.

 |Blair and Burton meet at the Natural History Museum, perhaps to blur the line between|